2019 Macau Grand Prix: Main race

-Vips was still able to close up to Verschoor, who adapted to a bent steering arm, causing him to fight for control of his car.
+Vips was still able to get close to Verschoor, who had adapted to a bent steering arm and was fighting for control of his car.
 Both Verschoor and Vips made errors on the 14th lap; Verschoor locked his tyres and Vips oversteered at Fisherman's Bend.
 Vips again used DRS and Verschoor defended the lead.
 On his first appearance in Macau, it was Verschoor's victory, achieving the first win for a rookie driver in Macau since Keisuke Kunimoto in 2008.
 He was the first Dutch driver to win the race, and the second to win the Macau and New Zealand Grands Prix after Roberto Moreno in 1982.
-Vips finished second to exceed Ralf Aron as the highest-placed Estonian finisher in Macau, and Sargeant third.
+Vips finished second, surpassing Ralf Aron as the highest-placed Estonian in Macau, and Sargeant third.
 Off the podium, Lundgaard was fourth after Sargeant held him off.
-Lorandi was fifth in his first race after recovering from a thumb injury.
+Lorandi finished fifth in his first race back from a thumb injury.
 Ilott took sixth ahead of Lawson, who gained 13 places after starting 20th.
 Armstrong, Beckmann, Vesti, Tsunoda, Andres, Ticktum, Dunner, Fernández, Fittipaldi, Hughes, Fewtrell, Leong, Estner, Schumacher, Ahmed, Maini, Drugovich and Deledda were the final finishers.